JanetMatsen/bacteriopop/Task.md

 <li> Infer an Interaction Network using Machine Learning Methods:
     <ol type = "1">
     <li> Fixed interaction network:<ol>
-        <li> cluster the bacterias based on their phylogeny using unsupervised learning approaches (K-means)
+        <li> Cluster the bacterias based on their phylogeny using unsupervised learning approaches (K-means)
-        <li> represent the fixed network for cluster-cluster interactions with a matrix
+        <li> Represent the fixed network for cluster-cluster interactions with a matrix
-        <li> find the fixed interaction matrix by fitting the data using least square cost function </ol>
+        <li> Find the fixed interaction matrix by fitting the data using least square cost function </ol>
     <li> Propose a distributed dynamic model for bacteria-bacteria interactions.
     <li> Propose a state dependent interaction network:
         <ol>
-        <li> define a distance function that determines the existance of interaction between the nodes.
+        <li> Define a distance function that determines the existance of interaction between the nodes.
 This distance function can be         the euclidean distance or inverse distance between the phylogeny of two bacteria
-        <li> fit the time-varying interaction matrix to the data using a stochastic regression method.
+        <li> Fit the time-varying interaction matrix to the data using a stochastic regression method.
         </ol>
     <li> Propose a network dynamic based on the distributed interaction dynamics (part 2) and state-dependent network model (part 3)
     </ol>